January 30, 2026 (5mo ago)

 Temps will:

 You don't need Docker knowledge.
-Temps generates an optimized Dockerfile based on your project:
+Temps generates an optimized Dockerfile for your Python project:

 Generated Dockerfile: